 The pattern that follows is very similar to the one I pointed out at the beginning when passing through the highway area.
 Meanwhile the Stratos 3 is very well entrenched on the route.

-One of the points that I use most in the comparisons is this small turn that you can see in the following image. it is a very fast change of direction, as if it were a “chicane”, where the path to go is very narrow and quickly you can see which watch is more successful.
+One of the points that I use the most in the comparisons is this small turn that you can see in the following image.
+It is a very fast change of direction, as if it were a "chicane", where the road to travel is very narrow and you can quickly see which watch is more successful.

 On this occasion it is the Suunto 7 that nailed the turn.
 The Stratos 3 draws it earlier while the FR935 is late to the party.
 However, despite how well it was going up to that point, the Suunto 7 deviates slightly further.

 Second zone that I like very much for the comparisons is this next one, because of the accused turns and how easy it is to appreciate if there are errors by any of the watches I'm wearing that day.